Orhan Miroğlu

-Orhan Miroğlu (born 1 January 1953, Mardin, Turkey) is a Turkish politician of Mhallami origin and columnist for Taraf and Today's Zaman.
+Orhan Miroğlu (born 1 January 1953, Midyat, Turkey) is a Turkish politician of Mhallami origin and columnist for Taraf and Today's Zaman.

 Education and early life

-Born in the village of Gelinkaya, Miroğlu spent his youth in Batman and Diyarbakır and following his graduation from the Diyarbakir Vocational School he was employed as a teacher for a year.
+Born to Mhallami Arab parents in the village of Gelinkaya, Miroğlu spent his youth in Batman and Diyarbakır and following his graduation from the Diyarbakir Vocational School he was employed as a teacher for a year.
 He was arrested in the aftermath of the coup d'état in 1980.
 He was sentenced to fifteen years imprisonment for his involvement in the Socialist Party of Kurdistan.
 He was released in 1988.
 On the 20 September 1992, he was wounded during the assassination of Musa Anter, which he says was carried out by the Turkish Gendarmerie's JITEM.
 Miroğlu speaks native level Turkish, advanced level of Kurdish and Arabic, and an intermediate level of English.
 His mother knew Arabic and Kurdish.

 Political career

 He was involved in several pro-Kurdish parties like the Peoples Democratic Party (HADEP), the Democratic Peoples Party (DEHAP) or the Democratic Society Party (DTP).
 He was banned from politics for five years, following the 2009 closure of the Democratic Society Party (DTP).
 Later he joined the Justice and Development Party (AKP) and was elected as a member of parliament representing Mardin in the parliamentary elections of June 2015, and the following snap elections of November 2015.

 In January 2021, he claimed that Joe Biden, the president of the United States was actually a Kurd of the Biruki tribe.